yuloh/blog/content/posts/how-php-environment-variables-actually-work.md

 Laravel, Symfony, and other modern PHP frameworks use [environment variables](https://en.wikipedia.org/wiki/Environment_variable) to store security credentials and configuration that changes from one machine to the next.

 The latest Laravel release made a [small change](https://github.com/laravel/framework/pull/27462) to the way environment variables are loaded.
-This change ended up breaking [third party libraries](https://github.com/laravel/framework/issues/27949) and [Laravel itself](https://github.com/laravel/framework/issues/27828).
+This change ended up breaking [third-party libraries](https://github.com/laravel/framework/issues/27949) and [Laravel itself](https://github.com/laravel/framework/issues/27828).

 The ensuing discussion made it clear that many developers (including myself) don't realize how complex environment variables in PHP actually are.
 There are as many ways to read them as there are to write them and none of the options are foolproof.